lw8192/Red-Team-Dev/Assembly/README.md

 EIP - Instruction Pointer.
 Points to next current instruction the processor is reading.
 Used a lot when debugging.
 EFLAGS register - several bit flags used for comparisons and memory segmentations.
 16 bit registers: corresponding IP, RSP and BP.
-64 bit registers: corresponding RIP, RSP, RBP.
+64 bit registers: corresponding RIP, RSP, RBP on x86-64 architechure.

 | Register      | Full Name   | Description |
 | -----------   | ----------- | ----------- |